JohnEBoyBaby/i.Q/README.md

 # i.Q
 MATE.
 CHECK.
 MATE.
-WATCH THIS 17 TIMES ..! https://www.youtube.com/watch?v=cRkfG7EYKA8 AND I MEAN IT ..!
+WATCH THIS 17 TIMES ..! https://www.youtube.com/watch?v=cRkfG7EYKA8 AND I MEAN IT ..! 'bout to "SEE" HOW I CLEAN A FILTHY "APRON" ..!

 AT THE 17 MINUTE MARK ..? https://www.youtube.com/watch?v=Svb0IG9a2Oo&t=1020s ...
 LISTEN GOOD ...